 Go with the flow.
 Airports and flying comes with many idiosyncrasies and sometimes you’re just going to have to go with it.
 If you are short tempered, rude or agitated then so will your kids.
 Patience and distraction go along way.
 So many of these things are out of our control and sharing that with the kids will take away their own anxieties.
 Remember to breathe.

 I hate lots of carry-on luggage and tend to travel with only one bag but with kids, it can be lots that include all the things you ‘might’ need.
 Obviously, nappies, spare clothes, snacks, toys etc. but things like band aids or drinks – they are all available on the plane and the flight attendants will be able to assist you.
 If you are arriving in a country that you’re not sure you can access appropriate food and drink – bring something alone with you.

 8. The less you travel with, the less you have to remember

-With kids, you can imagine that they each have a small bag or backpack, plus you have one and no doubt your partner, plus maybe something you’ve bought duty free and before you know it – there are dozens of bags to keep you eye on.
-Teach you kids to be responsible for just one item – their bag.
+With kids, you can imagine that they each have a small bag or backpack, plus you have one and no doubt your partner, plus maybe something you’ve bought duty-free and before you know it – there are dozens of bags to keep your eye on.
+Teach your kids to be responsible for just one item – their bag.
 It can be done but expect failures.
 Take it with good grace and acknowledge age appropriate responses.